SS47816/fiss_planner/README.md

 5. In the RVIZ window, use the `2D Nav Goal` tool to selet a reachable goal point on the road as the global goal.
 The global planner will immediately plan a global route for you.
 And you will soon see the local planner starts planning.
 6. Press the green `A` button on your joystick to enter the autonomous mode.
 7. Now you should be able to see your ego vehicle moving.
 Have fun!

-### Update July 2022
-The latest instructions to run our code will be coming soon, since the LGSVL simulator is deprecated recently

 ## Contribution
 You are welcome contributing to the package by opening a pull-request